LRS4/explore-your-data/README.md

 #### Rest Api

-The Api is served using a Flask blueprint at `/api/` using Flask RestPlus class-based resource routing.
+The Api is served using a Flask blueprint at `/api/` using Flask RESTX (fork of Flask-RestPlus) class-based resource routing.

 #### Client Application